-Few people anticipated, as they packed up their laptops in March to work from home, that they’d still be video-conferencing from their kitchen table several months later.
-Yet, these are the strange new realities of life during the COVID-19 pandemic.
-Businesses and marketers are now preparing to navigate a period of prolonged uncertainty for their brand, the global economy, and the consumers they serve.
+No one could anticipate while packing up their laptops and office essentials in March to work from home, that they’d continue video-conferencing from their living room several months later.
+Yet, here we are, in the strange and pressing new realities of life during the global pandemic.
+Many businesses and marketers are working towards navigating through this prolonged period of doubts for their brand.

-As lockdowns start to ease and the scale of the economic challenge becomes clear, businesses are adjusting to a future that is looking decidedly different from the one they had planned for at the start of 2020.
-Here are four marketing trends that apply during the COVID-19 era:
+As lockdowns begin to ease and the magnitude of the economic challenges become clear, organizations are staring at a future that is looking drastically different from the one they planned for at the beginning of 2020.

 #1 – More Focus on Service and Trust